 Dischargers must monitor and report the total amount of organic fertilizer nitrogen applied to the ranch during the report period.

 Dischargers have the option of using an organic fertilizer discount factor (O) to calculate the amount of organic fertilizer nitrogen mineralized during the first 12 weeks the organic fertilizer was applied to the ranch.
 The organic fertilizer discount factor can only be applied to organic fertilizer reported as AORG.
 If organic fertilizer is reported under AFER then the organic fertilizer discount factor cannot be used.
+The organic fertilizer discount factor (O) is not used to determine compliance with Nitrogen Discharge Targets but may be used to evaluate nitrogen management efficiency and to inform prioritization for follow-up actions.

 The Central Coast Water Board’s organic fertilizer discount factors (O) are defined in Table MRP-3.
 Different organic fertilizer discount factors can be applied based on the carbon to nitrogen (C:N) ratio of an organic product.